Updated: August 21, 2018

 G Suite Security

 Using G Suite as an organization’s “email server” is, in many cases, more secure than using an email server that resides on a corporate network.
-There are several reasons for this.

 When a company’s entire employee email database resides in a file on a corporate server, it’s vulnerable to hackers who are able penetrate the company’s perimeter security.
-On the other hand, Google customer email data is scattered in pieces across Google’s global data centers.
+On the other hand, Google customer email data is scattered in small pieces across Google’s global data centers.

 What Types of Businesses Are Using G Suite?